-I just got back from a trip to Europe, where I had the opportunity to visit a number of Oracle (including former Sun) IdM customers.
+I just got back from a trip, where I had the opportunity to visit a number of Oracle (including former Sun) IdM customers.
 During the trip I (quite unintentionally) got some insight into an area of enterprise identity management that I had not considered before – Identity Management for Visitors.

 Obviously the PAC Systems in place at these enterprises were capable of handling this kind of visitor management.
 But I wonder if these systems are integrated into the identity management systems of the enterprise at all.
 What kind of periodic review regarding who was being let into the building is taking place?
 And it seems quite susceptible to insider abuse.
 Moreover, the Day 1 type issues regarding time to set up exist at a micro level.
 The local Oracle teams were aware that this would need to happen, so we had to budget extra time to arrive early to get this done at each place, which with my tight schedule was a bit challenging.
 The good (and bad!) part was that the account teams that had been there already were already in the system and got their cards provisioned fairly quickly.